orstavik/JoiComponents/book/chapter4_slottable/Proposal_VAR.md

 The `<VAR>` element is a unification of the `<TEMPLATE>` and `<SLOT>` elements.

 Todo In the flattened DOM the `<VAR>` node would be converted into a #documentFragment.
      Assigned nodes would be attached to it.
+Or, the end `<VAR>` could remain, to comply with CSS rules.
+     No, I think not.
+Using a #documentFragment would create a CSS border between the original elements and the element into which it is slotted.
+This would enable a simpler rule slot[name="whatever"]:assigned rules to be transfered wholesale into the document fragment of the VAR.
+     Or that regular CSS rules that applied to the VAR would be transfered into the stylesheet of the documentFragment.

 ## Motivation